Valavanca/compositional-system-for-hyperparameter-tuning/manuscript.md

 -   Scalable algorithms that convert multi-objective to single objective problem produce solution that not accurate enough(Scalarizing).
 Also this approach suitable for a limited type of problem.
+Also&lt; there are a lot important parameters that significant influence on algorithm performance.

 -   Genetic algorithms.
 This approach is costly to perform and not appropriate for expensive problems.